CurtinFRC/Doc-Control/src/content/docs/reference/vision/limelight.md

 description: Vision subsystem
 ---

+**Read the official Limelight documentation [here](https://docs.limelightvision.io/en/latest/).**

-The limelight API is for interfacing with limelights in a behaviour form.
+The limelight API is for interfacing with limelights in the robot code.
+It is a wrapper around the network tables API.

 To create a limelight, you can use the following code: